 - All financial report formats convey the same message: A financial statement can be articulated using paper and pencil, Microsoft Word, PDF, HTML, XBRL, or other format.
 But while the format may change, the message communicated, the story you tell, should not change.
 Each format should communicate the same message, regardless of the medium used to convey that message. - Information fidelity and integrity: A financial statement foots, cross casts, and otherwise "ticks and ties".
-As accountants we understand this and many times this fact disappears into our unconsciousness because it is so ingrained.
+A financial report is internally consistent.
+The accountant community understands this and many times this fact disappears into unconsciousness because it is so ingrained.
 Of course things foot and cross cast; of course the pieces tie together.
 Said another way, a financial statement must be correct, complete, consistent, and accurate.
-Only trained accounting professionals who understand how the XBRL medium works can tell if all financial statement computations are properly articulated and verified to be correct.
+Only trained accounting professionals who understand how the XBRL medium works can tell if all financial statement computations are properly articulated and verified to be correct. - Justifiable/defensible report characteristics: Facts reported and the characteristics which describe those reported facts should be both justifiable and defensible by an accounting entity reporting such facts. - Consistency between periods: Generally financial information expressed within one period should be consistent with the financial information expressed within subsequent periods, where appropriate.
+Clearly new information will be added and information which becomes

-- Justifiable/defensible report characteristics: Facts reported and the characteristics which describe those reported facts should be both justifiable and defensible. - Consistency between periods: Generally financial information expressed within one period should be consistent with the financial information expressed within subsequent periods, where appropriate.
-Clearly new information will be added and information which becomes irrelevant will be removed from a financial report.
+- irrelevant will be removed from a financial report.
 Changes between report elements which existed in both periods should be justifiable/defensible as opposed to arbitrary and random. - Consistency with peer group: If your company chooses one approach and a peer chooses another report element selection choice; clearly some good reason should probably exist.
 This is not to say differences would not or should not occur.
 Rather, why the differences exist should make sense.
 Generally financial information between two peers should be more consistent as compared to inconsistent. - Information renderings make logical sense: Renderings of facts and characteristics which make up the components of a financial report should make logical sense.
-The financial report rendering should make logical sense without regard to the format of the financial report. - Clear business meaning: A financial report should be unambiguous.
+The financial report rendering should make logical sense without regard to the format of the financial report. - Logical representations indicated by understandable renderings: Human readable renderings of facts; characteristics that describe facts; parenthetical explanations which further describe such facts; and other such representation structures should make sense and be both consistent with other similar representation structures.
+While there may be differences of opinion as to how to format or present such information; there should be significantly less or no dispute about the logic of a machine readable representation. - Clear Unambigous business meaning: A financial report should be unambiguous to an informed reader.
 The business meaning of a financial report should be clear to the creator of the financial report and likewise clear to the users of that financial report.
 Both the creator and users should walk away with the same message or story.
-A financial report should be usable by regulators, financial institutions, analysts, investors, economists, researchers, and others to desire to make use of the information the report contains.
+A financial report should be usable by regulators, financial institutions, analysts, investors, economists, researchers, and others to desire to make use of the information the report contains as they see fit.